-Choose a Good Hosting Provider
+5. Choose a Good Hosting Provider

 In my experience, 80% of website issues have been due to plugins and 20% due to the hosting provider.
 Choosing a quality hosting service is essential!

 There are many different types of blog hosts available, so you need to decide which works best for your needs.

 Transfer limitations and space are a bit trickier though since they determine how much data you can transfer to your blog each month, and how much server space is available to store blogs, respectively.

 This information is available when you check packages and plans, so you can figure out the best option for your needs and budget.

 In addition, you will need to access and update your blog regularly as well, and you don’t want to deal with the similar frustration that will cause you to abandon it.

 Support is another element that you’ll want to consider.
 Any issues that arise with your service or questions you may have should be addressed quickly and competently, so be sure to review the support offers by your hosting service to ensure it meets your expectations.

 Fortunately, SiteGround has you covered on all fronts.
 They offer budget-friendly, flexible plans to suit any blogging level, lightning-fast speeds, and 24/7 support.

 Regular interaction, surveys, feedback requests, or exclusive offerings tell your loyal readership that you care about their opinions and satisfaction, and you want to focus on serving their needs.

 You should never stop trying to recruit new followers, but remember to reward the ones who have stuck around and give them a reason to share your content and recruit followers for you.

-Give Stuff Away
+7. Give Stuff Away